-In the World Bank’s 2019 Ease of Doing Business Survey, Malta ranked 84th out of 190 countries.
-The biggest challenges to doing business in Malta are getting access to credit (134th), starting a business (103th) and registering property (151th).
+In the World Bank’s 2020 Ease of Doing Business Survey, Malta ranked 88th out of 190 countries.
+While the country scored well in the categories of enforcing contracts (41st) and trading across borders (48th), the biggest challenges to doing business in Malta are getting access to credit (144th) and registering property (152nd).

 Smart, conservative business attire is typically expected.
 Men should wear a suit and tie, while women may wear a suit or dress, particularly for meetings.
 Some business sectors accept less formal clothing.

-Gifts are never required, but a small gift is always a nice gesture.
+Gifts are not expected, but a small gift is always a nice gesture.
 Giving something from an expat’s home country such as sweets or beverages is common and appreciated.

-Handshakes and exchanging business cards on the first meeting are normal business greetings in Malta.
+Handshakes and exchanging business cards on the first meeting are standard business greetings in Malta.

 Business culture in Malta

 Malta has a well-educated population and English is taught in all schools.
 Nearly everyone speaks Maltese and English, and many can also speak additional languages such as French and Italian.

 Most business is done in English, including legal documents, commercial documents, and official correspondence, which limits communication barriers for expats who speak the language.